 It’s important to dream big.
 If you don’t dream it, you can’t make it happen.
 And you’re never too old or tired or lost to dream a new dream.

-Today I went to my local health food store to stock up on vitamins, shelf-stable probiotics, hand sanitizer spray, and a host of other items that we’ll be packing to take to Great Britain with us in a few weeks.
-I asked the checker to subtotal separately from my groceries, because obviously a small arsenal of medical supplies — to the tune of $115 — is not coming out of my grocery budget!
+One day several years ago I went to my local health food store to stock up on vitamins, shelf-stable probiotics, hand sanitizer spray, and a host of other items that I’d be packing to take to Great Britain.
+I asked the checker to subtotal separately from my groceries, because obviously a small arsenal of medical supplies — to the tune of $115 — was not coming out of my grocery budget!

 Now, we didn’t have time to chat more so I couldn’t unpack what she was thinking, but I couldn’t help wondering what conclusions she was jumping to when she heard I was going to Europe for a month.

 You and I both know that I am not a trust funder; neither my husband nor I have lucrative, high-paying jobs; and we aren’t generally rolling in the cash.
 What we do do?